Meet The Team

 (she/her)

-Grace is a senior at Willamette University, double majoring in Biology and Environmental Science.
-As a co-project lead, she manages project budgets, supervises other leaders, and organizes larger outreach projects.
-This past summer, she participated in research at Harvard Forest involving the collection and analysis of data on the effects of spongy moth outbreaks on New England Oaks.
+Grace is a recent Biology and Environmental Science graduate of Willamette University.
+During her time as co-project lead, she managed project budgets, supervised other leaders, and organized larger outreach projects.
+During the summer of 2022, she participated in research at Harvard Forest involving the collection and analysis of data on the effects of spongy moth outbreaks on New England Oaks.
 With an interest in ecological systems and the interactions between plants and animals, Grace is excited to work with the community to create a new generation of Oregon Oaks.
+Grace is now attending University of Massachusetts at Amherst to obtain a masters degree in Environmental Conservation.

 David Craig